pedronauck/shazam/README.md

 $ shazam init <your_app_name>
 ```

-Shazam you ask some things to you and install dependencies.
+Shazam will ask some things to you then install dependencies.
 After that you can see your app runing:

 ```bash
 $ cd <your_app_name>